Kaidrick/DCS-F-14-Flight-Manual-zh-CN/docs/_sources/general.rst.txt

 The arresting hook located on the underside of the tail of the F-14 is used for arrested landings during carrier operations.

-To system uses hydraulic power from both flight and combined hydraulic systems and is controlled electrically, thus requiring electrical power as well.
+The system uses hydraulic power from both flight and combined hydraulic systems and is controlled electrically, thus requiring electrical power as well.

 Operation of the system is via the arresting **HOOK** handle on the :ref:`arrhook`.
 **UP** raises the arresting hook and **DN**, down, lowers it to 37° allowing it to catch the wire during a correctly executed carrier "trap".